ok-Alice/liquid-staking/README.md

 following steps.

 You can upload the contracts using our [Contracts UI](https://contracts-ui.substrate.io/).
-If you want to test it locally, our [`substrate-contracts-node`](https://use.ink/getting-started/setup/#installing-the-substrate-smart-contracts-node) is an easy way to get a local smart contract chain running.

 Before anything, make sure you are running a local node.
 I prefer swanky node - `swanky node start`.